qitianwu/DIFFormer/Readme.md

-# DIFFormer: Diffusion-based Scalable (Graph) Transformers
+# DIFFormer: Diffusion-based (Graph) Transformers

 The official implementation for ICLR23 paper "DIFFormer: Scalable (Graph) Transformers Induced by Energy Constrained Diffusion"

 ## What's news

-[2023.03.01] We release the early version of our codes for node classification (more info will be updated soon).
+[2023.03.01] We release the early version of our codes for node classification.

+[2023.03.09] We release codes for image/text classification and spatial-temporal prediction.

 ```bibtex
       @inproceedings{